moamenrady/Punto/README.md

-#  GEN Data — Intelligent Data Warehouse & Analytics SaaS
+#  Data Flux — Intelligent Data Warehouse & Analytics SaaS

-**GEN Data** is a modern **Data Warehouse & Analytics SaaS platform** designed for teams that want to seamlessly **ingest, model, orchestrate, and analyze data at scale**.
+**Data Flux** is a modern **Data Warehouse & Analytics SaaS platform** designed for teams that want to seamlessly **ingest, model, orchestrate, and analyze data at scale**.

 It bridges the gap between raw datasets and actionable insights by combining:
 - **AI-assisted schema modeling**